bmuhamood/ruby-enumerables/README.md

 # Testing Your Ruby Code - Enumerable

 This project was 100% built with Ruby.
-Created Enumerable class method also worked on how to create methods inside classes.
+Created Enumerables class methods.
+Also worked on how to create methods inside classes.

 This is the list of the methods that we created: